VincentPenelle/cairn/README.md

 ## Known limitation and issues

-- Cairn has only be made and tested on Linux.
+- Cairn has only been tested on Linux.
 Using it on other systems might fail.
 - The error mechanism recovery (activated with value `PopFirst` for `error_strategy`) is very basic and might be useless as is.
 It might be improved in the future.
 - The lookahead displays only the text parsed and not the corresponding token.
 That is due to a limitation in Menhir that does not allow to get the terminal corresponding to a token, and that only terminals can be converted to their names, and not tokens.
 - The cmly handling is quite tricky as it must be generated by menhir, then used in the program at execution time.
 A way to properly deal with this is shown in the examples (with ocaml-crunch), but other solutions might exists.
 To my knowledge, it is not possible to generate the Grammar module directly with menhir invocation, which would be easier.